Christo and Jeanne-Claude’s Personal Art Collection Is Heading to Auction

 The February sale with Sotheby’s will include pieces by Andy Warhol, Claes Oldenburg, and Yves Klein

-Throughout their decades-long careers, art-world power couple Christo and Jean-Claude collaborated on massive installations that temporarily transformed iconic landmarks like New York’s Central Park, the Reichstag building in Berlin, or the Pont Neuf in Paris into interactive works of dynamic art.
+Throughout their decades-long careers, art-world power couple Christo and Jeanne-Claude collaborated on massive installations that temporarily transformed iconic landmarks like New York’s Central Park, the Reichstag building in Berlin, or the Pont Neuf in Paris into interactive works of dynamic art.

 “Christo and Jeanne-Claude’s artwork brought people together in shared experiences across the globe, and their work lives on in our hearts and memories,” read a statement from the artists’ official Facebook page following Christo’s May 31 death.
 “He lived his life to the fullest, not only dreaming up what seemed impossible but realizing it.”